tugcekonuklar/ml-notes/time-series-forecasting/Home.md

 ![](./media/image5.png)

-Selecting additive or Multiplicative behaviour in terms of relies on analysis's ability to seeend, seasonal and error patterns.
+Selecting additive or Multiplicative behaviour in terms of relies on analysis's ability to seen, seasonal and error patterns.

 ## Time Series Scenarios

-Next we\'re going to be exploring several different exponential models to understand how each model is different and which model should be used for which specific scenario you\'ll see in a time series.
+Next we're going to be exploring several exponential models to understand how each model is different and which model should be used for which specific scenario you'll see in a time series.
 The possible time series (TS) scenarios can be recognized by asking the following
 questions: